This integration requires Uncanny Automator Pro.

 - Click Allow to let Automator access your Google Drive files and spreadsheets.

 Once this is done, a success message will be displayed on your website and the Google Sheets action will be available.
-If it fails because of an account limit, rest assured that limits will be lifted ASAP and likely in the next few days.
-(We will remove this mention when it’s complete.)

 To configure the Create a row action in Google sheets: